-Finally in our sustainable tourism in Thailand guide, we will touch on the concept of community-based tourism.
+Finally in our sustainable tourism in Thailand guide, we will touch on the concept of local community based tourism.

-This simple mindset and action when travelling can have tremendous benefits for local economies, and in a country like Thailand it is very easy to do.
+This simple mindset and action when travelling can have tremendous benefits for a local community and economy, and in a country like Thailand it is very easy to do.

 Just like getting off the beaten path, we recommend you visit places that don’t see as many tourists and booking accommodation and activities directly with businesses.

 You can spend the night in local guesthouses or eat at local restaurants to help inject your money directly into the local communities.
 There are many ways to try local community based tourism!